opendr-io/causality/README.md

 **WARM** CVEs still have potential but they're less likely to become something we hear about.
 A possible B-list of priorities for more risk reduction.

 Everything else was rated cold by the model, meaning they have some potential, but probably won't be the ones that we hear about.
+Note I am talking about risk reduction, not risk eradication.
+Use these ratings in concert with local data.

 [2024](/2024): Ratings runs for calendar 2024 CVES that came out of the model rated 'hot.'
 It is possible to predict most of the wathclisted CVEs will be in a subset of 12% of the population.